YagoLopez/vrview-react/README.md

 <Vrview {...scene} />
 ```

+Vrview is a prure component.
+It receive scene data as props from a parent component and asign that props to state, that is,
-Where `scene` implements the following interface:
+Vrview's state consists of scene data implementing the following interface:

 ```typescript
 export interface IScene {